 3.2 Open Cut Crossings

-Most minor water, road, and railway crossings can be achieved by open-cut methods.
+Open-cut methods can achieve most minor water, road, and railway crossings.
 These techniques entail the use of trenching technology.
-During open-cut crossing establishments for a road, the trench is excavated across the road; therefore this application is mostly used for small, single-track roads.
+During open-cut crossing establishments for a road, the trench is excavated across the road; therefore, this application is mostly used for small, single-track roads.
 The road will usually be closed temporarily as work proceeds.
-Once the pipe is installed the trench is backfilled to the appropriate level.
+Once the pipe is installed, the trench is backfilled to the appropriate level.

-The open cut method for rivers and water mass is a bit more complex.
-The watercourse crossing is carried out by the introduction of damming and over pumping, or by the use of flume pipes installed in the watercourse bed.
+The open-cut method for rivers and water mass is a bit more complex.
+The watercourse crossing is carried out by introducing damming and over-pumping or by using flume pipes installed in the watercourse bed.
 Figure 1 indicates the operation of flume pipes in open-cut pipeline crossings over rivers.

 Figure 1: Example of Flume Pipes (AquaDam, n.d.)

-The site of the crossing is prepared by stripping topsoil from the banks and the flume pipe bridge is then installed.
-The flume pipes will be installed to take all of the flow.
-Excavation continues and often the method of pumping over the water is utilized to complete the trenching.
-The pipeline is then installed in the trench and backfilling is executed.
-The backfilling will be completed with excavated subsoil, free of large stones, using the stored river bed materials.
-The banks are then reinstated to their original condition, while the flume bridge and piping are removed.
+The crossing site is prepared by stripping the topsoil from the banks and installing a flume pipe bridge.
+Flume pipes are installed to handle the full flow of water.
+Excavation proceeds, often using the method of pumping water over the site to facilitate trenching.
+Once the trench is completed, the pipeline is installed, and backfilling is carried out.
+Backfilling is done using excavated subsoil, free of large stones, combined with the stored riverbed materials.
+Finally, the banks are restored to their original condition, and the flume bridge and piping are removed.

 3.3 Trenchless Crossings